 Michelle: I wore uniforms to school, and I would rebel so hard against the uniform.
 I’d wear striped socks and platform shoes and tons of necklaces and rubber bracelets and cool jackets with buttons on them

-What did you get in trouble for most in high school?
+What did you get in trouble for in high school?

 Zac: I got sent home from high school because I went up to the front of my Spanish class and I was going to write a sentence on the board and my pants fell down in front of the class.
 Everyone starting laughing.